named-data/ndn-cxx/docs/code-style.rst

 should be considered declared as named constants instead.

     If the number does not have an obvious meaning by itself, the readability is enhanced by introducing a named constant instead.
 A different approach is to introduce a method from which the constant can be accessed.

 3.18.
-Floating point constants should always be written with decimal point, at least one
-    decimal, and without omitting 0 before decimal point.
+Floating point literals should always be written with a decimal point, at least one decimal, and without omitting 0 before the decimal point.

     .. code-block:: c++